rust-lang/rust/text/0000-no-panic-in-c-string.md

 # Motivation

+> As I shivered and brooded on the casting of that brain-blasting shadow,
+> I knew that I had at last pried out one of earth’s supreme horrors—one of
+> those nameless blights of outer voids whose faint daemon scratchings we
+> sometimes hear on the farthest rim of space, yet from which our own finite
+> vision has given us a merciful immunity.
+>
+> — H. P. Lovecraft, <cite>The Lurking Fear</cite>

 Currently the functions that produce `std::ffi::CString` out of Rust byte strings panic when the input contains NUL bytes.
 As strings containing NULs are not commonly seen in real-world usage, it is easy for developers to